Get the Marches Buzzing

 Shropshire Hillside © John Clift (Flickr, CC)

-Get the Marches Buzzing is an exciting B-Lines project working to restore 60 hectares of wildflower rich habitat across Shropshire and North Herefordshire to increase the area and quality of pollinator-friendly habitat across the counties.
-This project focusses on restoring areas of habitat critical to the survival of the Dingy Skipper (Erynnis tages) and Bilberry Bumblebee (Bombus monticola), two declining species.
+Get the Marches Buzzing was an exciting B-Lines project, that restored 63.3 hectares of wildflower-rich habitat across Shropshire and North Herefordshire to increase the area and quality of pollinator-friendly habitat across the counties.
+This project focussed on restoring areas of habitat critical to the survival of the Dingy Skipper (Erynnis tages) and Bilberry Bumblebee (Bombus monticola), two declining species.

 View more information